asymmetros/slackpacks/README.md

 # slackpacks

 contains slackbuilds i compiled.
 Those packages are not part of the official Slackwares repositories.
-ALso there are not part of the (semi)official slackbuilds.org or ponce's repository or or they are included there but in  a previous there.
+ALso there are not part of the (semi)official slackbuilds.org or ponce's repository or or they are included there but in  a previous there.Fot more info, read comments in each file
-1) feathernotes: not included in slackbuilds.org or ponce's repository
-2) tellico: here is a newer version than the one in slackbuilds.org or ponce's repository

 sources downwoladed directly from original projects